mrafieee/notes/LPIC-101.md

 RAID - Reundant Array of Independent Disks
 LVM - Logical Volume Manager
 Raid 0 - Raid 1 - Raid 5 - LVM

+echo switches
+	-e backslash experissions like \n \t
+	-n not to insert return cariege

+read -p to get the prompt in front of the statement